Whole Child Reading

 A Quick-Start Guide to Teaching Students with Down Syndrome and Other Developmental Delays

 The methods in the book can be adapted for learners of any age who are reading at a third grade level or below.
-Special sections are included on teaching children who are nonverbal, learners who have the dual diagnosis of Down syndrome/autism, as well as sections on comprehension, fluency, and errorless testing.
-The book concludes with a teaching scaffold guide.
+Special sections are included on teaching children who are nonverbal, learners who have the dual diagnosis of Down syndrome/autism, as well as sections on comprehension, fluency, and “Errorless Testing.”

-Whether or not you have any formal teaching experience, you can easily work the reading activities described in Whole Child Reading into your child’s routine at home.
-If you have at least five minutes a day to spend on reading, you have enough time to get started using Whole Child Reading!
+No teaching experience is necessary, and you can easily work the reading activities described in Whole Child Reading into your child’s routine at home.
+If you have at least five minutes a day to spend on reading, you have enough time to get started!